 Mohun Bagan better own I-League record with 13-game unbeaten streak

+However, the 1-1 draw against Chennai City FC on Thursday cut their winning streak this season to seven matches.
+Previously, the Mariners had achieved the longest unbeaten streaks of 12 matches under Bencherifa in the 2008-09 season when they finished runners-up to Churchill Brothers, and in the 2014-15 season under Sanjoy Sen, when they clinched their maiden I-League title.

-The Mariners are scheduled to host former champions Aizawl FC at the Kalyani Stadium on Tuesday..
+The Mariners are scheduled to host former champions Aizawl FC at the Kalyani Stadium on March 10.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)